Visit Morocco from Spain: An Easy Day Trip

 I asked for Said’s help finding something authentically Moroccan to buy as a souvenir.
 He took me to a shop where I found a handmade, ceramic wall-hanging reminiscent of Tangier’s colorful doorways, which opens to reveal a mirror.
 It’s a reminder that Tangier was my entryway to the Muslim world and the African continent.

-My visit to Tangier was admittedly brief and structured.
+My day trip to Morocco from Spain was admittedly brief and structured.
 It left a lot to be discovered elsewhere in Morocco.
 I’m eager to return and see Marrakech, Casablanca, and Fes, from my preferred, explorative approach.
 And I’d like to have more spontaneous, informal interactions with the people, too.

 Still, the private tour with Said was a safe, comfortable, and easy introduction to a place I suspect would be difficult to navigate as a solo traveler who doesn’t speak the local languages.
 For that reason, I highlight it here as a way for hesitant, first-time visitors to overcome their reluctance and step outside their comfort zone.